Loti Pencil: History

-2017–2022: Storm, sculpting and inaugural "sharpening"
+2022: Sculpting and inaugural "sharpening"

-The pencil was sculpted from a large 180-year-old bur oak tree which stood on the front lawn of the home of John and Amy Higgins in Minneapolis.
-This tree was heavily damaged in a storm in June 2017, by John Higgins' account at about 10 a.m. on a Saturday; strong winds twisted off the tree's crown, killing it and leaving it as a tall stump.

 John (left) and Amy Higgins had the idea for the pencil, and Curtis Ingvoldstad (right) sculpted it.

 The couple envisioned creating a recognizable piece of pop art out of the trunk, in a similar style to the work of Andy Warhol.
 Amy Higgins has said that the decision to make it into a pencil was because "Everybody knows a pencil.
 You see it in school, you see it in people’s work, or drawings, everything.
 So, it’s just so accessible to everybody, I think, and can easily mean something, and everyone can make what they want of it."
 Neighbors supported this change.
 They hired Curtis Ingvoldstad of Big Woods Sculpture to sculpt the pencil; he took months to do so, using a chainsaw.
 He carved "Trusty Empire Pencil Corp Made in U.S.A—916 No. 2." onto it; according to John Higgins, this brand was one of the first pencils to be brought to America.
 It was painted yellow with a ferrule and pink eraser as is traditional for these pencils, and was slightly tilted to stand out from the straight lines of the house.
 It measures 32 in in diameter.

-Commemorative pencils were distributed at the inaugural sharpening on June 4, 2022.

-Plans were made to reveal it on June 4, 2022 with an inaugural "sharpening", intended to ceremonially remedy the dulling of the sculpture's sharp tip by the weather.
+Plans were made to reveal it on June 4, 2022, with an inaugural "sharpening", intended to ceremonially remedy the dulling of the sculpture's sharp tip by the weather.
 They at first planned to sharpen it by a foot each year, for ten years in total.
 Its routine sharpening will intentionally lead to its reduction to a stub over several years.
 The unveiling drew hundreds of visitors, and a marching band and "human pencils" performed.
 "Professional pencil sharpener" David Rees flew in from New York to celebrate its unveiling and perform the first sharpening.
 Following this debut, John Higgins said that 50 to 200 people had come to visit the pencil per day, amounting to tens of thousands of viewers in its first year.